-Quite a few companies make tablets that run Google’s Android OS, including Samsung, Sony, Motorola, and many more.
+Quite a few companies make tablets that run Google’s Android OS, including Samsung, Sony, Lenovo, and many more.
 This gives shoppers a wide array of devices to choose from, with screen sizes ranging from 6 inches to 12 inches.

 Several companies offer 7-inch Android-based models that are around $200 or less, making them the most affordable tablets on the market.